-- If occupants in an energized vehicle are in imminent danger from fire or other hazards: - Instruct them to jump clear without contacting the vehicle and the ground at the same time. - Tell them to shuffle at least 30 feet away with small steps keeping both feet close together and on the ground at all times. - Demonstrate the proper procedure from a distance. - If victims are injured, disabled, or otherwise unable to safely exit the vehicle on their own, your incident commander will assess the situation and tell you how to proceed.
+- If occupants in an energized vehicle are in imminent danger from fire or other hazards: - Instruct them to jump clear without contacting the vehicle and the ground at the same time. - Tell them to shuffle at least 30 feet away, keeping both feet close together and on the ground at all times. - They should shuffle by sliding their feet on the ground in a heel-to-toe motion.
+They should not allow any distance between their two feet, as this increases their risk of electrical shock. - Demonstrate the proper procedure from a distance. - If victims are injured, disabled or otherwise unable to safely exit the vehicle on their own, your incident commander will assess the situation and tell you how to proceed.